 6. Share visual content

-Visual content like photos, infographics, and video are 40 times more likely to be shared on social media than other non-visual pieces of content.
+Visual content like photos, infographics, and videos are 40 times more likely to be shared on social media than other non-visual pieces of content.
 If your marketing team produces anything visual for your blog posts, be it header photos, an infographic, charts, or cartoons, be sure to use those images in your social media promotion.
 Tweets with images get 150 percent more retweets than tweets with no image, according to Buffer, so use imagery to your advantage.

 Of course, one of the best channels for promoting visual content is Instagram.
 You can share product photography, Q&A videos, and demos on Instagram much more easily than on other social channels, and because customers are much more likely to make a purchasing decision when they can see a product in action, Instagram can be a great sales tool, if used strategically.